justAbhinav/MDP_Game_implementation/READMe.md

 4. The game ends when you reach the final state (-2 or 2), and a message box will show your final state and reward.
 5. Click the "Reset Game" button to restart the game.

-## Game Instructions
+## Utility Calculation

 The utility calculation for the MDP is performed using the Bellman MDP utility function.
-The utility matrix for T=0, T=1, T=2 is printed using the tabulate library
+The utility matrix for T=0, T=1, T=2 is printed using the `tabulate` library

 ## License